 Santa Fe Then Transfer to UF

 Some students may not be ready for a big university, but want the excitement that goes along with it.
-For this reason, many students choose to start their college career or even just take some of their classes at the local, Santa Fe College, that is located about 6 miles from UF.
+For this reason, many students choose to start their college career or even just take some of their classes at the local, Santa Fe College, which is located about 6 miles from UF.
 The classes are definitely smaller than those at UF and tuition is less.

 Taking some classes at Santa Fe State College may be part of transitioning over to UF, but if your student’s heart is set on being a Gator, it may be worth the effort.
 While going to Santa Fe does not guarantee you admission to UF, UF does admit more students from SF than any other state college.
 The majority are admitted including 88% of students in the Santa Fe honors program.
 They offer several other programs and perks that can help your student become a Gator.
 You can read about them here.

 Additionally, SF has articulation agreements with UNF, Florida A&M, and USF that guarantees admission to SF students.
 Click here for that information.
-Some students enrolled in UF PACE program and Innovation Academy will often supplement their semester by taking credit hours at SF.
+Some students enrolled in the UF PACE program and Innovation Academy will often supplement their semester by taking credit hours at SF.
 Some students choose to live in off-campus housing near Santa Fe but some will choose to live with UF students (see our blog about Off-Campus Living) so they can participate in the Gator excitement.

 Santa Fe students can participate in some UF activities and many do.
 UF Athletic Association features Santa Fe College nights when SF students get tickets to select sporting events.
 They are also eligible to participate in UF’s Travel and Recreation Program which includes backpacking, surfing, snorkeling, and other outdoor adventures.
 And, they can take part in Gator Growl, the UF Homecoming Parade, and Gator Gallop.
 And, they can be members of the UF Gator Marching Band.